Best Things To Do In Venice

 Walking around Venice can be exhausting, but fortunately the Venetian Vaporetto is at the service of citizens and tourists to take you from one side of the city to the other in comfort while enjoying the views of the majestic palaces that surround its canals.

 A tip when visiting Venice?
 Take an entire route along the Grand Canal.
-It is definitely the cheapest way to cross it by water and although the experience is not as exclusive as the gondola, the views are the same and it is one of the main ways to get around Venice.
+It is, without a doubt, the cheapest way to cross it by water and although the experience is not as exclusive as the gondola, the views are the same and it is one of the main ways to get around Venice.

 Book a ride on the Grand Canal